 Happy birthday, Louisa May Alcott!
 She was born on November 29, 1832.
-150 years ago, in September 1868, the first volume of Little Women by Louisa May Alcott was published and became an instant bestseller.
+In September 1868, the first volume of Little Women by Louisa May Alcott was published and became an instant bestseller.

 NEAT FACTS ABOUT LOUISA AND HER FAMILY

 - Louisa used to write pulp fiction (also known as potboilers and dime novels) under the name of A.M.
 Barnard before writing Little Women.

 - Her first book was a fictionalized memoir about her time as a nurse during the American Civil War (1861-1865)opens a new window.
 She contracted typhoid pneumonia.